-Defined Benefit for CARE and Final Salary
+Defined benefit (DB) for CARE and Final Salary

-A Guide for Members
+A guide for members

-Defined Benefit for CARE and Final Salary
+Defined benefit (DB) for CARE and Final Salary

-The Flagship Housing Group ex-SHPS Scheme (the Scheme) has been designed to provide security for you during your retirement and for your dependants in the event of your death.
+The Wales & West Housing Group Pension Plan (the Scheme) has been designed to provide security for you during your retirement and for your dependants in the event of your death.

-This Guide provides information about the 'Defined Benefit' (DB) structures of the Scheme.
-For information about the 'Defined Contribution' (DC) structure of the Scheme, please refer to the Flagship Housing Group DC Member Guide on the DC section of the website www.members.tpt.org.uk/schemes/scheme-information
+This guide provides information about the 'Defined Benefit' (DB) structures of the Scheme.
+For information about the 'Defined Contribution' (DC) structure of the Scheme, please refer to the Wales & West Housing Group DC Member Guide at members.tpt.org.uk/scheme-information.

-This Guide gives general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
-It is provided to all members and consolidates and replaces previous scheme booklets, announcements and leaflets.
+This guide gives general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
+It is provided to all members and prospective members and consolidates and replaces previous scheme booklets, announcements and leaflets.

-This Guide consists of this booklet and loose leaf inserts describing the DB structures available under the Scheme
+This guide consists of this booklet and loose leaf inserts describing the DB structures available under the Scheme.
+Your employer will tell you which benefit structure you may join.